Contact

 Four chefs are competing for the title of Grand de Demain de l'Année 2026, awarded by Gault&Millau to a singular talent on the French gastronomic scene.
 They all have one thing in common: their focus on the terroir.

 Among the six trophies awarded at the annual Gault&Millau gala, the Grand de Demain de l'Année prize rewards those chefs who are reinventing cuisine.
-Each of them highlights the finest products, techniques acquired over a prestigious career and a terroir that is dear to them.
+Each of them highlights fine products, techniques acquired over a prestigious career and a terroir dear to his or her heart.

 Kévin Garcia, of the restaurant La Table du Cap Estel in Èze